 Here’s a favorite vegan appetizer that never fails to please — a tasty white bean dip that you can embellish as suggested in the recipe, or keep smooth and simple.
-Similar to white bean hummus, this bean dip is a great appetizer that goes well with bruschetta, fresh breads, pita, olives, and/or raw vegetables of your choice.
+Using cannellini or great northern beans, this delicious bean dip recipe makes a great appetizer.
+Serve with bruschetta, fresh breads, pita, olives, and/or raw vegetables of your choice.

 What sets this apart from hummus is that there’s no tahini, but there’s lots of onion that’s well sautéed and added to the mix before it’s smoothly processed — it adds plenty of flavor!